 Since mid-2014, the number of maps used in competitive Counter-Strike: Global Offensive (CS:GO) has never deviated from seven, but the actual maps do change from time to time.
 Valve has recently been upgrading the maps in terms of gameplay and visuals to make them appear less dated.

 After a map has been removed, Valve then adds another map to replace it.
-So far, Dust2, Train, Inferno and Nuke have all been updated, with wholesale changes made to Overpass over time, and Vertigo has been newly added.
+So far, Vertigo, Inferno and Nuke have all been updated, with wholesale changes made to Overpass over time.
+Most recently Ancient and Anubis have been added.
 Mirage so far has been largely left untouched since it was first added to the map pool on July 1, 2014.
+However, a major visual overhaul of the map pool will be taking place with the launch of Counter-Strike 2 (CS2).

 What are the maps?